JanusQ/MorphQPV/README.md

 python -m pip install -r requirementswithnoversion.txt
 ```
 ### Example
-Here is an example of using MorphQV to verify a quantum circuit:
+Here is an example of using MorphQPV to verify a quantum circuit:

 ```python
 from morphQPV import MorphQC